AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

 \subsection{Control Sample Selection}

-To study the effect of AGN feedback on star formation, we adopt the approach of repeating our analyses on a sample of inactive matched control galaxies \citep[see also][]{CisternasAGNcontrol, EllisonAGNcontrol, KocevskiAGNcontrol, first62AGNI}.
+To study the effect of AGN feedback on star formation, we adopt the approach of repeating our analyses on a sample of AGN-inactive matched control galaxies \citep[see also][]{CisternasAGNcontrol, EllisonAGNcontrol, KocevskiAGNcontrol, first62AGNI}.
 To compare against galaxies at a comparable evolutionary stage, but retain potentially informative differences in SFR, we select two stellar mass- and redshift-matched control galaxies.
 Before selecting the matched control galaxies, we apply the cuts performed on the AGN sample to the 3725 non-AGN galaxies (i.e., we remove edge-on and potential type 1 AGN galaxies).
 It is necessary to apply these cuts to the control sample to ensure they are not introducing an unintended bias to the AGN sample.
 Additionally, there may be type 1 AGNs missed by the W18 selection criteria present in the so-called non-AGN galaxies.
 With Galaxy Zoo data, we narrow the control sample to 2665 face-on galaxies.
-We remove a further 67 galaxies based on the spatially-resolved type 1 AGN criteria (see Section~\ref{sec:AGNsample} for details), leaving a total of 2598 potential control galaxies.
+We remove a further 67 galaxies based on the spatially resolved type 1 AGN criteria (see Section~\ref{sec:AGNsample} for details), leaving a total of 2598 potential control galaxies (we compare morphologies and merger activity in Section~\ref{sec:morphs} below).